Professor in the Department of Electrical and Computer Engineering at the University of Toronto

 Faculty Affiliate, Vector Institute for Artificial Intelligence

-IEEE Fellow, Fellow of the National Academy of Inventors, Fellow of the Engineering Institute of Canada
+IEEE Fellow, ACM Fellow, Fellow of the National Academy of Inventors, Fellow of the Engineering Institute of Canada

 - Architecture changes to make spatially programmable hardware (FPGAs) more efficient and easier to use.
 A major focus in this area is creating new FPGA architectures that are more efficient for deep learning inference, yet still highly programmable and general purpose enough to implement entire systems.
 Another focus is creating FPGAs that are more datacenter-friendly, allowing easier design and simpler use by multiple applications through techniques like embedding NoCs in the fabric.